OSMP Ranger Naturalists

 Video: OSMP Rangers: Pride and Duty to the Resource and the Community

-Here at OSMP our Rangers have adopted a “Community Rangering” model.
-Community Rangering is practice which allows us to work cooperatively with the public to help facilitate proactive problem-solving techniques.
+Here at OSMP our Rangers have adopted a “District Rangering” model.
+This practice allows us to work cooperatively with the public to help facilitate proactive problem-solving techniques.
 By partnering with the public our goal is to empower a sense of community on and around OSMP and to find practical, efficient, and long lasting solutions to problems that users may encounter on or around their OSMP areas.

 How do I get involved?
 How do I report or make a request?